James Harden has triple-double, short-handed Nets top Pacers

 Harden was 13 of 27 from the field and 12 of 14 at the line.
 When he wasn't shooting, he set up open teammates driving to the basket, often for dunks and layups.

 Harden hit a runner in the lane to tie it at 96 early in the fourth.
-That started a 13-4 run that included Harden's 3-pointer and another layup that pushed it to 109-100.
+That started a 13-4 run that included a Harden 3-pointer and another layup that pushed it to 109-100.

 Joe Harris added 19 points for the Nets, and Jeff Green and Tyler Johnson each had 15.

-Malcolm Brogden led Indiana with 24 points, and Domantas Sabonis had a triple-double with 18 points, 11 rebounds, and 11 assists.
+Malcolm Brogdon led Indiana with 24 points, Sabonis had a triple-double with 18 points, 11 rebounds, and 11 assists.

+“All four games after the break in the fourth quarter, we've struggled,” Sabonis said.
+“I don't know.
+We're not getting stops when we need to.”

 Caris LeVert scored 19 points in his Pacers home debut since returning from kidney surgery three games ago.
 He was acquired in a deal that involved Harden going to the Nets.